barneyb/lgrep/README.md

 ```

 This time we got part of the stack trace, but also the unrelated message at the end (and a `--`).
 What we want is
-exactly the matching log records, and each one in its entirety.
+exactly the matching log records, each one in its entirety, and nothing else.
 That's `lgrep`:

 ```
 % lgrep -i error app.log